mr5z/ExLang/README.md

 ---

-# Tagging
+### Tagging

-The standard library provides a way to tag functions based on compute bounds: CPU, IO, or custom tags.
+The standard library provides a way to tag functions based on compute bounds: `CPU`, `IO`, or custom tags.
 This gives developers a high-level overview of how functions are tied together.
 The linter warns about mixing tags that may cause performance issues.

 ```
 @Tag(.IO)